XianliZeng/JMI/README.md

 # JMI

-This document contains all  codes for simulations of "Jackknifed Mutual Information - an Efficient and Numerically Stable Measure of Dependence".
+This folder contains all the codes for our simulations.

-The codes involves several R packages:
-'FOREACH', 'doSNOW', 'FNN', 'HHG', 'minerva', 'energy', 'copula', 'ks','mJMI'.
-The file 'install packages.r'is for installing them.
+Our simulation involves the following R packages: 'FOREACH', 'doSNOW', 'FNN', 'HHG', 'minerva', 'energy', 'copula', 'ks','mJMI'.
+We provide the file 'install packages.r' to install all of them.

-File 'mJMI_0.1.0.zip' contains the R package for JMI method, including estimation of mutual information and calculation of statistical power of independence test based on JMI.
+File 'mJMI_0.1.0.zip' is the R package for our JMI method.
+It implements the estimation of mutual information and calculation of p-values for independence test.
+It can be installed directly under R.

-The file 'Estimation efficiency' contains the codes for calculating MSEs for different methods, models and sample sizes.
-Results for 'mJMI', 'rule of thumb KDE', 'lscv KDE' and 'Plug in KDE' are calculated in R; results for Mixed KSG and copula based KSG are calculated in Python; results for Mirrored KDE are calculated in matlab.
+Subfolder 'Estimation efficiency' contains the codes for calculating MSEs for different methods, models and sample sizes.
+Because the codes provided by their corresponding authors were written using different languages, we put those code under different sub-subfolders

+ (1) sub-subfolder R contains 'mJMI', 'rule of thumb KDE', 'lscv KDE' and 'Plug in KDE';
+ (2) sub-subfolder Python contains 'Mixed KSG' and 'copula based KSG' (see https://github.com/wgao9/mixed_KSG);
+ (3) sub-subfolder Matlab contains 'Mirrored KDE' (see https://github.com/sss1/mirror-kde).

-The file 'Estimation efficiency' contains the codes for calculating statistical power of independence test for different methods, models and noise levels.
+Subfolder 'Testing power' contains the codes for calculating statistical power of independence for different methods, models and noise levels.
 All the simulations are conducted in R.

-For Mixed-KSG method, the code can be also found at https://github.com/wgao9/mixed_KSG.

-For Mirrored KDE method, the code can be also found at https://github.com/sss1/mirror-kde.